mylescardiff/PathFinding/README.md

     </p>
     <p>
         This implementation is frame-sliced, meaning it will spread its workload over a few frames if necessary to maintain performance.
-You will find the implementation in:
+You will find the implementation in <b>(SlothEngine Project) Logic\Grid\GridSystem.h</b>
     </p>
-    <pre>(SlothEngine Project) Logic\Grid\GridSystem.h</pre>

     <p>… it is in the functions FindPathAStar and PathAStarInternal. </p>
     <p><b>FindPathAStar</b> initiates the pathfinding process, and <b>PathAStarInternal</b> is called each frame while the process is still working.</p>